-It must be taken into account that 3-V function is also composed of other symmetric bell-shaped curve Factor\VIS-N that depends on the VIS-N imagery.
-It can be interpreted that Factor\IRWV is the height of Factor\VIS-N, so the highest estimations given by 3-V function will be given by Factor\IRWV, and Factor\VIS-N filters these estimations depending on the normalized visible reflectances.
+It must be taken into account that 3-V function is also composed of other symmetric bell-shaped curve Factor_VIS-N that depends on the VIS-N imagery.
+It can be interpreted that Factor_IRWV is the height of Factor_VIS-N, so the highest estimations given by 3-V function will be given by Factor_IRWV, and Factor_VIS-N filters these estimations depending on the normalized visible reflectance.

 The higher is the VIS-N reflectance, the higher is the optical thickness of the cloud so the higher should be the rain rate assigned.
-This can be seen in Figure 10.
+This can be seen in Figure 14.

-It has been seen that for Spanish latitudes the highest rain rates are obtained for VIS reflectances of about 82%, for different years.
-According to the other radar-satellite datasets (Hungary and Baltrad) reflectances that provide the highest rain rates decrease with latitude.
+It has been seen that for Spanish latitudes the highest rain rates are obtained for VIS reflectance of about 82%, along 2009.
+The data period is composed of 111 days with convective activity among May and October.
+According to the other radar-satellite datasets (Hungary with 18 rainy days and Baltrad with 21 days between May and October), reflectance that provide the highest rain rates decrease with latitude.
 The quantity of solar energy that reaches higher latitudes is lower than the ones that reach latitudes closer to the equator and normalization process is not good enough to fix this problem.
 This dependence on the latitude could be a corrective effect additional to the normalization.